Physical Therapy Baltimore, MD

-- Occupational Therapy – An occupational therapist emphasizes on treating the patient in such a way they will be able to regain the ability to participate in daily activities once again.
+- Occupational Therapy – An occupational therapist emphasizes treating the patient, so they will regain the ability to participate in daily activities once again.

-- Physical Therapy – A physical therapist puts their focus on helping the patient maximize their range of movement, build strength, and reduce pain.
+- Physical Therapy – A physical therapist focuses on helping the patient maximize their range of movement, build strength, and reduce pain.

 The Task of an Occupational Therapist

-An occupational therapist does not treat the symptoms of the patient, but rather, the underlying cause of the condition or medical issues.
-Occupational therapy benefits those who have been injured in a car accident, while playing sports, or are recovering from an operation.
-People with a cognitive or developmental disability, and whose emotional or motor skills are hindered, can also benefit from the therapy.
+An occupational therapist does not treat the patient’s symptoms, but rather, the underlying cause of the condition or medical issues.
+Occupational therapy benefits those who have been injured in a car accident, while playing sports or are recovering from an operation.
+People with a cognitive or developmental disability and whose emotional or motor skills are hindered, can also benefit from the therapy.

-The occupational therapist might also take into consideration the patients’ lifestyle and daily activities, and how they have been impacted.
-It is not uncommon for the occupational therapist to work alongside the patients’ Baltimore, Maryland physical therapist.
+The occupational therapist might also consider the patients’ lifestyle and daily activities and how they have been impacted.
+It is not uncommon for the occupational therapist to work alongside the Baltimore, Maryland physical therapist.

 What a Physical Therapist Does

-When you attend a session for physical therapy in Baltimore, MD, the therapist will focus on treating the injury or condition.
-Working with you, various exercises and stretching regimes, will be utilized to improve your range of motion and mobility, align the body, and reduce the symptoms of pain.
+When you attend a physical therapy session, the therapist will focus on treating the injury or condition.
+Various exercises and stretching regimes will be utilized to improve your range of motion and mobility, align the body, and reduce pain symptoms.
 Physical therapy may incorporate exercise, massage, and physical adjustments.